Nesterov Accelerated Shuffling Gradient Method for Convex Optimization: Conclusions and Future Work

 We propose Nesterov Accelerated Shuffling Gradient (NASG), a new gradient method that combines the update of SGD using shuffling sampling schemes with Nesterov's momentum.
 Our method achieves a convergence rate of $\Ocal(1/T)$ for smooth convex functions, where $T$ is the number of effective data passes.
 This rate is better than the state-of-the-art result of SGD using shuffling schemes, in terms of $T$.

 Although we have made progresses in understanding theoretical properties of shuffling methods in general (and NASG in particular), an interesting research question remains: whether our method can achieve a better theoretical rate in terms of the number of data points $n$.
 Our work answers this question partially by different approaches, including the application of randomized sampling schemes and the investigation of an initial condition.
-These insights open future possibilities to further study shuffling methods.
+In addition, investigating our algorithm in non-convex settings is also a promising direction.